storm-enroute/mecha/README.md

 and sometimes you don't want to wait until the snapshot lands on Maven to get the updates from one project in another project.

+In these cases, you define a dependency file inside your subproject.
+The dependency file in project A can, for example, specify that project A depends on some other project B.
+If you run SBT from the superproject root directory, Mecha will try to create a source code dependency on project B for project A.
+If the project B is not tracked, Mecha will create a dependency on the Maven artifact instead.
+Similarly, if you checkout project A without the superproject, Mecha will create a regular Maven dependency.

 In our example, `examples-application` project will depend on the `examples-core-utils` project.
 To express this dependency, we need to: